weeeBox/mobile-system-design/exercises/image-library.md

 > **Interviewer**: "Should this component also handle disk cache?"
 > **Candidate**: "The disk cache only makes sense for the images downloaded over the network.
 I think the network client can handle it better."

-> **Interviewer**: "Should this component also handle disk cache?"
-> **Candidate**: "The disk cache only makes sense for the images downloaded over the network.
-I think the network client can handle it better."

 > **Interviewer**: "Why do you think so?"
 > **Candidate**: "Most of the modern HTTP clients have built-in disk caching mechanisms that respect `Cache-Control` directives for responses."
 > **Candidate**: "This way, we only need to specify the cache size and the client can handle content expiration for us."